meltingscales/2019-team-07f/Reports/sprint-05/readme.md

 # 10. Layout Design

-## a&b.
+## a & b.
 Diagrams of Site Functionality & Other Usability Features

 This is the home page layout of our website.